 THINGS TO KNOW ABOUT HAVERHILL

-The annual dues amount (currently set at $150/yr for 2017) is paid by each resident, each calendar year.
+The annual dues are paid by each resident, each calendar year.
 It funds many “shared” items around the association, including snow plowing, mowing, taxes, utilities, and upkeep of our common areas.
 Invoices will be mailed in the fall of each year to the address on file for the property owner.
 The full amount is due on January 1st, and covers that calendar year.
 According to the restrictive covenants, failing to pay the association annual dues will result in a lien placed against your property.
 If you just purchased a home, then any outstanding dues amounts, as well as the remaining (pro-rated) amount for the current calendar year should have been included in your closing fees.
-Please contact the association treasurer if you have questions about whether or not you have outstanding dues on your property.
+Please contact the The Newcomb Group if you have questions about whether or not you have outstanding dues on your property.

 The Haverhill Board of Directors is a volunteer group of dynamic residents who are responsible for managing and maintaining Haverhill association assets.
 If you have a question, and are a new resident, the best place to start is with your area director.
 You should get to know this person, as they are responsible for representing the interests of your area to the board.
 They can also tell you who to contact with specific questions, such as architectural policies or other issues.

-The board meets on the second Thursday of each month at 7:00 pm, usually in the meeting room at the Aboite branch of the Allen County Public Library.
+The board meets quarterly, usually in the meeting room at the Aboite branch of the Allen County Public Library.
 Location will be sent out to our email list, posted on Facebook, and on our Events page.
 These meetings are open to all residents and property owners – feel free to stop by if you have a question, suggestion, or concern.
 (You don’t have to stay for the entire meeting – we promise.)

 Common areas, such as the parks, playgrounds, and tennis courts in the association are available to all residents.
 Feel free to use these and care for them as your own.
 Residents are expected to clean up after themselves – please do not leave trash, toys, or other debris in common areas.